 You have probably heard this story before: two sisters demand that their step sister served them without fail and without thanks.
 This step sister complies with every wish—cooking, cleaning, and serving.
 Overtime, she has difficulty making decisions for herself.
 Others come to rescue her—animal friends, her fairy godmother, and of course, the prince.
 Yes, Cinderella is hard to disguise because it is such a well-known storyline, but a lesser known part of the story is that Cinderella is often used to illustrate what it looks like to have dependent personality disorder.
 At one point in time, dependent personality disorder was actually dubbed the “Cinderella Complex.”
 The complex initially described women who wanted to be cared for and feared independent, but mental health professionals realized that dependent personality disorder can plague both men and women, young and old, rich and poor.

 Dependent personality disorder is characterized by a need to be care for, difficulty establishing mutual relationships, low self-esteem, and a deep desire to please others.
 It can lead to significant personal and professional challenges in an individual’s life, but effective treatments are available.
-Often, therapists combine some form of psychotherapy with medication to help clients establish their individuality and self-reliance.
+Often, therapists and psychologists combine some form of psychotherapy with medication to help clients establish their individuality and self-reliance.

 Thriveworks Alexandria offers treatment for dependent personality disorder, and our staff has helped many people learn that they are capable and resourceful.